Derived $\ell$-adic zeta functions

-We can use the proposition to give a similar reformulation of the category $\Repc(\Gal(k^s/k);\Z_\ell)$.
-Recall that $\Z_\ell$ is a profinite ring, with the profinite (equivalently ``adic'' topology).
+Recall that $\Z_\ell$ is a profinite ring, with the profinite (equivalently ``adic'') topology.
 Similarly, for any finitely generated $\Z_\ell$-module $A$, the group $\Aut_{\Z_\ell}(A)$ is canonically a topological group, with the profinite topology.
-Mutatis mutandis, we obtain from Definitions \ref{def:MLAR} and \ref{def:ell} a notion of $\ell$-adic systems of continuous $\Gal(k^s/k)$ representations, and a category $\Repc^{AR}(\Gal(k^s/k);\ell)$ of such.
-Concretely, objects are given by projective systems
+We can use the proposition to give a similar reformulation of the category $\Repc(\Gal(k^s/k);\Z_\ell)$ of continuous representations $\Gal(k^s/k)\to\Aut_{\Z_\ell}(A)$.
+Mutatis mutandis, we obtain from Definitions \ref{def:MLAR} and \ref{def:ell} a notion of $\ell$-adic diagrams of continuous $\Gal(k^s/k)$ representations, and a category $\RepcAR(\Gal(k^s/k);\ell)$ of such.
+Concretely, objects are given by diagrams

-where for each $n$, $F_n$ is a continuous representation of $\Gal(k^s/k)$ in finitely generated $\Z/\ell^n\Z$-modules and the analogous conditions to those of Definition \ref{def:ell} hold.
+where for each $n$, $F_n$ is a continuous representation of $\Gal(k^s/k)$ in finitely generated (discrete) $\Z/\ell^n\Z$-modules and the analogous conditions to those of Definition \ref{def:ell} hold.
 Analogously to Proposition \ref{prop:AR}, we have the following. \begin{proposition} The inverse limit

 is an equivalence of exact categories. \end{proposition}